 Lots of the accommodation in Tignes, especially in Val Claret and Tignes Le Lac is located right on or very close to the slopes, making the resort very convenient in regards to access at the start and end of the day.

-Tignes is a good resorts for group trips.
-The sheer amount of accommodation of all shapes and sizes and the variety on offer in regards to the ski slopes, means that everyone is catered for.
+Tignes is a good resort for group trips.
+The sheer amount of accommodation of all shapes and sizes and the variety on offer in regards to the ski slopes means that everyone is catered for.
 There’s also enough bars to meet up in and some large restaurants on the mountain that can cope with numbers.

 Spotlight: Fahrenheit 7 CourchevelA blog from Seren...
 Named after the temperature at which the most elegant snowflake is formed, Hotel Fahrenheit 7 Courchevel is a 4* ski-i…

 Spotlight: Club Med Les Arcs PanoramaA blog from Seren...
 Club Med Les Arcs Panorama 4Ψ (4*) is set to a be jewel in the French Alps, catering for couples, groups and families …